patlachance/test-keycloak/README.md

 ### Google user authentication (and other Open ID Connect)

-* If you have an account with the same email, it will automatically be associated with the IdP after the AD password verification.
-Since Id/password or IdP mode both can log in.
+* Accounts with the same email will automatically be associated after the AD password verification.
+Both Id/password or IdP mode both can used to log in.
 * Create an AD account by specifying the ID, mail, last name, and password for the first login
     - No validation option for form input.
-    - You can preset or reject a value in a script
+    - You can preset or deny a value in a script
-* Multiple different IDP can be integrated
+* Multiple IDPs can work together
-* Authentication flow can be authenticated directly without user/password/IMAP4 selection form
+* Authentication flow can be authenticated directly without user/password/IDP selection form
-* Script allows only certain Google Apps domain users
+* Only specific Google Apps domain users are allowed in the script
-    1. Import the HD attribute into the IdP attribute importer.
+    1. import attribute hd with IdP Attribute Importer.
-       Note: You will only be entered if you are creating a new account with IdP login.
+       Note: This is only required if you are creating a new account with an IdP login.
     2. Comparing the properties imported from a script to 1

 ### Multi factor authentication